-We exclusively use recycled metals in all of our handmade jewellery
+We only use recycled metals in our jewellery

 Platinum — what’s the big deal?

-Platinum is the prestige jewellery metal — for practical and economic reasons.
-On a practical level, platinum is tougher than gold, which make it ideal for setting valuable diamonds and gemstones.
-Stones are much less likely to come loose and be lost from a properly made platinum setting.
-On an economic level, platinum is more difficult for jewellers to work, so that adds to the cost.
-But more significantly, platinum costs more than gold — and there are good reasons for that.
+Platinum is the prestige jewellery metal, for practical and economic reasons.
+On a practical level, platinum is tougher than gold.
+Which makes it ideal for setting valuable diamonds and gemstones.
+Stones are much less likely to come loose from a well made platinum setting.

 Even though platinum is more plentiful than gold in the Earth’s crust, it’s a lot more difficult to extract.
 Not only is most platinum found in low-density particle form (which means processing tonnes and tonnes of ore to extract enough for just one ring) it’s also typically deep underground.
 Some of the world’s major deposits are more than a kilometre down.
 The chemical processes required to refine platinum are more difficult too, taking up to six months to complete.

 Palladium?
 What’s this?

 Palladium is a noble white metal that shares many characteristics, with platinum.
 It doesn’t share the high price tag.
 Palladium offers a more radiant white than (unplated) white gold with no rhodium plating required.
 With a weight like fine silver, it has a lower specific gravity.
 It is lighter than platinum.
 This means that not only do you pay less per gram, but you also need less metal for your jewellery piece.

 Palladium is a great alternative to platinum.
 Like platinum, it is inert.
 It should not cause skin irritation – if that is something that is of concern.

 For more information about palladium, look here.